shin1m/xemmai/doc/GarbageCollection.md

 ## Increment/Decrement Queues

-Each thread has its own increment/decrement queues.
+Each mutator thread has its own increment/decrement queues.

 This is in order to avoid heavy synchronization on queueing references across threads.